lapinskim/gene2csm/README.md

 1. Specificity (within target organism)

-   Every sequence is the subject of BLAST \[[1](#r1)\] database search of coding and non-coding RNA sequences within the target organism to exclude off-traget effects of highly homologous sequences.
+   Every sequence is the subject of BLAST \[[1](#r1)\] database search of coding and non-coding RNA sequences within the target organism to exclude off-target effects of highly homologous sequences.

 2. Isoform prevalence